alphagov/govwifi-product-page/README.md

 ## Contributing

-The `source` folder contains all the pages that you will want to change, eg: `index.html.erb`.
+The `source` folder contains all the pages that you will want to change, for example: `index.html.erb`.
 Whenever you save a change, the site will automatically reload so you can see your changes at `http://localhost:4567`.

 Once you have made any changes, do the following to save your changes to git and push to github: